anantwag19/APP/README.md

 Also to run the streamlit app : ============> python -m streamlit run app.py RAG_EVALAUATION.py is taking care of Evalauation .. using RAGAS and uses mistral model for getting details of matrix created .

+Also we have now app_Streaming.py which takes care of the Streaming response .. its wow exp .